bachvietdo01/bachvietdo01.github.io/_posts/2025-06-18-intro-to-sinkhorn-algo.md

 \end{aligned}
 $$

-where the operator $/$ is element-wise division.
+where the operator $/$ denotes element-wise division.
+This procedure is formally known as the Sinkhorn algorithm (Cuturi, 2013).

 ## From Stochastic to Deterministic Matching